Mott's law for the v.r.h. random resistor network and for Mott's random walk: Introduction

-As next steps we aim to derive the scaling limit \eqref{mottino1} for $d=1$ and prove the above Ansatz on LR crossings for energy marks of different signs.
-These problems are the object of our present ongoing work.
+As next steps \rot{we would like to derive the scaling limit \eqref{mottino1} for $d=1$ and investigate a larger class of marked SPPs (not given by PPPs) to which Theorems~\ref{supersanto} and~\ref{santantonio} can be applied to derive Mott's law}.

 {\bf Outline of the paper}.
 In Section \ref{ssec_marked_SPP} we recall some basic notions of marked simple point processes on $\bbR^d$.
 In Section \ref{palmato} we introduce the Palm distribution and the effective homogenized matrix.
-In Section \ref{ssec_MA} we describe the MA random resistor network and recall the scaling limit of its directional conductivity obtained in \cite{Fhom2}.
+In Section \ref{ssec_MA} we describe the v.r.h. random resistor network and recall the scaling limit of its directional conductivity obtained in \cite{Fhom2}.
 In Section \ref{sec_mott_rw} we describe Mott's random walk and recall some previous results from \cite{CF1,Fhom1,Fhom2,FM,FSS}.
-In Section \ref{grafene} we focus on the part of the MA resistor network with conductances lower bounded by a given threshold and introduce the critical conductance threshold.
+In Section \ref{grafene} we focus on the part of the v.r.h resistor network with conductances lower bounded by a given threshold and introduce the critical conductance threshold.
 Sections \ref{MR_PPP} and \ref{MR_univ} contains our main results.
-The other sections are devoted to the proofs, with exception of Appendix \ref{app_FKG} where we show the violation of FKG inequality when the energy marks are not of fixed sign.
+The other sections and the appendixes are devoted to the proofs.

 We point out that several intermediate results are valid for all dimensions $d\geq 1$.
 We will state explicitly when we will restrict to $d\geq 2$.